top of page

 What we offer:

+Employee assistance programme.
 Training and development opportunities.
-Changing children’s life chances through your work.
-Travel allowance, staff away days, flexible working.
+The opportunity to change children’s life chances through your work.
+Travel allowance, Staff away days, flexible working.

 Applications will be reviewed, and interviews offered, on an ongoing basis.
 We reserve the right to close the role prior to the closing date should a suitable applicant be found, so please submit your application as soon as possible.